 - The dentist can significantly aid prevent dental caries and detect any dental issues earlier.
 Early dental care is surely a beneficial preventive care as the child grows.

 - Make sure that visiting the dentist is a fun and enjoyable trip for the child.
 Choose a dentist who can handle children well.
-This way, parents and children need not feel apprehensive on the next dentist appointment.
+This way, parents, and children need not feel apprehensive about the next dentist appointment.

 - Take the child for regular dental examinations and professional cleaning as recommended by a dental hygienist or a dentist.